IALSA/IALSA-2015-Portland/projects/physical/README.md

 Project description

+Note: The features of the workflow will be organized in accordance to the  [github labels](https://github.com/IALSA/IALSA-2015-Portland/blob/master/projects/github_labels.md) ( see github [label panel](https://github.com/IALSA/IALSA-2015-Portland/labels))

 ## Resources for the **physical** project

 Table 1 identifies physical outcomes that were used in statistical models by each participating study.